Akotet08/LangCaptcha/README.md

 ## How to run the backend and DB server

+1. In order to use the COMET model in the backend, you first need to download the model.
+Use the function

+    ```shell
+    cd utils && python convert_to_onnx.py
+    ```

+    The downloading process is going to take a while.
+When it's done, copy or move the `CONVERTED_COMET` folder to `$PROJECT_ROOT/backend/app`.

-1. Spin up a Postgres database and the backend in containers.
+2. Spin up a Postgres database and the backend in containers.
 From the project root directory, run:

     ```shell
     cd backend && docker compose up  # use the --build flag if this is your first time spinning up the project